 Puppies Won’t Wait

-This pandemic has changed a lot of things, including how we approach our socialization strategy with young pups.
+Dog training has changed a lot over the last decade or so, including how we approach our socialization strategy with young pups.
 But it hasn’t changed the fact that this stage of development ends early.
 The goal to create positive associations with a variety of people, places, surfaces, and sounds before they are 16 weeks remains the same.
 Ultimate Puppy is here to help with socialization resources.

 How We Can Help

 From the ‘What’ and ‘Why’ to the ‘How’ we provide you with information and tools to stay on track with your socialization strategy.
 Here is a list of resources to help you navigate puppy socialization.

 - Read – The Socialization Section at ultimatepuppy.com